dotnet/docs/docs/azure/sdk/authentication/azure-hosted-apps.md

 ms.date: 07/31/2024
 ---

-# Authenticating Azure-hosted apps to Azure resources with the Azure SDK for .NET
+# Authenticate Azure-hosted apps to Azure resources with the Azure SDK for .NET

 When an app is hosted in Azure using a service like Azure App Service, Azure Virtual Machines, or Azure Container Instances, the recommended approach to authenticating an app to Azure resources is to use a [managed identity](/entra/identity/managed-identities-azure-resources/overview).